alanna-b/project-one/README.md

 # Olá!
-Bem-vindo ao project-one! :happy:
+Bem-vindo ao project-one!

 Conteúdo:
 * Comandos Iniciais do Git